elemental/Elemental/README.md

 * Hermitian matrix functions
 * Prototype Spectral Divide and Conquer Schur decomposition and Hermitian EVD
 * Sign-based Lyapunov/Ricatti/Sylvester solvers

+### The current development roadmap

+**Lattice reduction**:
+* Elemental now contains a Householder-based LLL lattice reduction implementation and distributed versions of LLL and BKZ 2.0 are planned
+* Support for distributed-memory Householder-based LLL and BKZ 2.0 is planned

 ### License